ferdiemmen/plyr-ads/README.md

 ## Initialising

-PlyrAds extends on one or many Plyr instance. **Make sure to include the Google IMA SDK.**
+PlyrAds extends on one or many Plyr instance. **Make sure to include the Google IMA SDK and ofcourse Plyr.**

 **Html**
 ```html